uhasker/getting-things-done-in-next-js/src/chapter4/02-marking-up-text.md

 This is some text after the line break.
 ```

-Additionally you can use the `<hr>` element for a thematic break of some text.
+Additionally, you can use the `<hr>` element for a thematic break of some text.
 It will usually be visually presented as a horizontal line.

 ```html
 Here is some text. <hr /> Here some text about something totally different.
 ```

-Often the `<hr />` element is used to introduce thematic breaks between paragraphs.
+The `<hr />` element is often used to introduce thematic breaks between paragraphs.

 ### Heading Elements